- Hold the Paddle Properly:

 - Place the Paddle in the Water: The Catch Phase

 Place the forward paddle blade in the water near the feet and toward the "tip" of the kayak.
 The blade should be inserted into the water with little disturbance.
 The face of the blade should be perpendicular to the direction of pull.

-With the blade in the water, rotate the torso so as to pull the blade through the water in an arc, first away from the bow of the kayak then back toward stern of the kayak.
+With the blade in the water, rotate the torso so as to pull the blade through the water along side of the boat.
 Keep the top hand level throughout the rotation at about eye level.
 Again, the stroke is powered by the rotation of the torso and not by pulling and pushing with the arms.

 As soon as the stroke is over snap the blade out of the water.
-Your paddle should be setup for a forward stroke on the left side of the boat.
+Your paddle should be setup for the next stroke on the left side of the boat.
 Continue the rotation of your torso to obtain the maximum reach on the left side of the boat.